MaterializeInc/materialize/doc/user/content/sql/explain-schema.md

 **JSON** | Format the explanation output as a JSON object.

 ## Details
-When creating a `SINK` with `AVRO` format using `CONFLUENT SCHEMA REGISTRY`, Materialize generates avro schemas to publish to the said registry.
+When creating a an Avro-formatted Kafka sink, Materialize automatically generates Avro schemas for the message key and value and publishes them to a schema registry.
-This command shows what the generated schema would look like without having to create the sink.
+This command shows what the generated schemas would look like, without creating the sink.

 ## Examples